 2. Self-host Pipedream’s MCP server

-Try out Pipedream MCP in our demo app: chat.pipedream.com
+Try out Pipedream MCP in our chat app at chat.pipedream.com and explore the code here.

 external_user_id